Blended Families Child Custody

 In today’s society, families come in all shapes and sizes, and it is not uncommon for families to include children from previous relationships.
 As these families grow and develop, they may come to include half-siblings.
 These blended family relationships can create complexity in parenting proceedings before the court due to the number of relationships involved.

 Notwithstanding the complexity of these matters, the court will determine the matter no differently from other parenting matters where the blended family dynamic is not present.
-The court is able to make parenting Orders in favour of any person deemed to be “concerned with the care, welfare and development of the child”.
+The court is able to make parenting Orders in favour of a parent of the child or some other person.
 This can include step-parents.

 The focus of the court in determining all parenting matters is to ensure that the child/ren’s best interests are paramount.
 The primary considerations (section 60CC(2) of the Family Law Act 1975 the court will look at are:-